michaelbrewer/michaelbrewer.github.io/_posts/2021-03-07-getting-started.md

 ## Validation

-Adding example of input and output validation
+> TODO: Add example of input and output validation

+## Paramters

+> TODO: Add example of using Parameters to load credentials

 ## Event hadler

-Add example of the api gateway event handler
+> TODO: Add example of the api gateway event handler

 ## Unit Testing

-Unit tesitng out lambda
+> TODO: Add Unit tesitng of lambda

 ---